Ranulph Fiennes: Personal life

 Fiennes married his childhood sweetheart, and fellow adventurer, Virginia ("Ginny") Pepper on 9 September 1970.
-They ran a country farm estate in Exmoor, Somerset, where they raised cattle and sheep.
+They ran a country farm estate on Exmoor, Somerset, where they raised cattle and sheep.
 Ginny built up a herd of Aberdeen Angus cattle while Fiennes was away on his expeditions.
 She was the first woman to receive the Polar Medal in recognition of her research work into VLF radio propagation.
 She also conceived, organised and participated in the Transglobe Expedition.
 The two remained married until her death from stomach cancer in February 2004.

 Fiennes embarked on a lecture tour, where in Cheshire he met Louise Millington, whom he married at St Boniface's Church, Bunbury, one year and three weeks after Ginny's death.
 A daughter, Elizabeth, was born in April 2006.
 He also has a stepson named Alexander.
 In 2007 Millington was interviewed by The Daily Telegraph to help raise money for the Philip Leverhulme Equine Hospital in Cheshire.